 Amanda is a licensed mental health counselor associate (LMHCA) in the state of Indiana.
 She has been working in the social work and mental health field for over 3 years.
 She has experience working with adults who suffer from substance use disorders.
 She has specialized training in Motivational Interviewing (MI) and Thinking for a Change.
 Amanda has a master's degree in human services counseling with an emphasis in addictions and recovery and a master's degree in professional counseling from Liberty University.

-Tiphani is a Licensed Social Worker (LSW) in the state of Indiana, and has worked in the social work, addictions, and mental health field for 5 years (2013).
+Tiphani is a Licensed Clinical Social Worker (LCSW) in the state of Indiana, and has worked in the social work, addictions, and mental health field for 5 years (2013).
 She has experience working in both inpatient and outpatient settings providing group and individual therapy.
 Tiphani's passion is to continue advancing in her social work career by providing services and therapy for families and couples.
 She has received training in Motivational Interviewing.
 Tiphani has received her Bachelor's degree in Psychology at Oakland City University, and completed graduate studies at University of Southern Indiana receiving a master's degree in Social Work.

 Marie Johnson-Metcalf, HSBCP